 Here are a few things to keep in mind.

 Remember that most job postings describe the “ideal” candidate.

-When writing job ads, employers often shoot for the stars by describing the perfect candidate for the job.
 But in most cases that perfect candidate is not out there.
-So, don’t be discouraged.
-If you meet many of the qualifications but not all, you should still apply for the job.
+Don’t be discouraged.
+If you meet many of the qualifications, but not all, you should still apply for the job.

-Most candidates won’t make the extra effort.
+Most candidates won’t make that extra effort.
 By going above and beyond, it will show you’re serious about the role and force the hiring managers to look at you as a serious candidate.

-Don’t undervalue the skills, experience and contacts you gained through volunteer work.
+Don’t undervalue the skills, experience and contacts you gain through volunteer work.
 Although unpaid, it is still a great way to develop skills, gain experience, and boost your career.